 Certain feeding behaviors, including swallowing of air, excessive feeding, and underfeeding.

 The differential diagnosis of a crying infant is broad.
 Colic is a diagnosis of exclusion.
 A detailed history and physical is essential to rule out serious conditions.
 Red flag symptoms that require immediate and thorough evaluation include fever, distended abdomen, and lethargy.

 After serious diagnoses have been excluded, questions regarding social factors and how parents respond to their crying baby are important to ask.
-It is essential to consider the possibility of parental abuse.
+It is essential to consider the possibility of parental abuse of the infant.

-In addition to Wessel’s “rule of 3s” discussed above, the Rome III clinical diagnostic criteria are also used to characterize colic and other functional gastrointestinal disorders.
+In addition to Wessel’s “rule of 3s” discussed above, the Rome III clinical diagnostic criteria for functional gastrointestinal disorders are used to characterize colic.

 If malabsorption, inadequate feeding, pyloric stenosis, intussusception, bowel obstruction, or gastroesophageal reflux are possible, consider laboratory testing, stool samples, and imaging, as appropriate.

 Colic is self-limiting and will resolve with time.
 Offering reassurance to the family is helpful, and all interventions should be individualized to the family’s needs.
 In addition to dietary factors described below, the following interventions may help decrease the severity and length of symptoms.

-Although changes in feeding techniques do not always resolve the problem, these interventions are of little risk and cost-free.
+Although changes in feeding techniques do not always resolve the problem, these interventions are of little risk and often cost-free.
 In bottle-fed infants, reducing air swallowing by feeding in a vertical position (using a curved bottle) in combination with frequent burping may be beneficial.
 Using a bottle with a collapsible bag also may help.
 Changes in breastfeeding technique may be warranted but should be individualized.